Can you explain the RA Selection process?

-As long as you have lived in a residence hall, either here at New Paltz or at another college, for at least one semester and meet all the other eligibility requirements, you can apply to be a RA.
+As long as you have lived in a residence hall, either here at New Paltz or at another college, for at least one semester and meet all the other eligibility requirements, you can apply to be an RA.

 Can I choose the building I want to be a Resident Assistant in?

 When you apply to be a Resident Assistant, you are applying to work for the Department of Residence Life, not for a particular residence hall.
-Residence Hall Directors decide which halls the candidates will be placed in.
+Residence Directors decide which halls the candidates will be placed in.
 These placements are determined by the needs of the building and the skills brought by each candidate.

 Can someone other than a current Resident Assistant write a reference for me?

 Resident Assistants are not allowed to fill out a reference form for a candidate.
 College professors, teachers, advisers, coaches, religious leaders, and past employers can all serve as references.
-Your third reference has to be from a Residence Hall Director here at New Paltz.
+Your second reference has to be from a Residence Director here at New Paltz.
 Friends and relatives are also not allowed to be used as references.

-I'm a transfer student who lives off-campus and I do not know any Residence Hall Directors at SUNY New Paltz.
+I'm a transfer student who lives off-campus and I do not know any Residence Directors at SUNY New Paltz.
 What do I do?

 I used to live on-campus at New Paltz, but now I live off-campus.
 Do I still have to get an RD to fill out a reference form?

 Yes.
 If you have lived on-campus at SUNY New Paltz in the past, you should ask any RD you feel knows you best to fill out the RD Reference form.
-A third reference from someone else will not be counted and your file will be considered incomplete.
+A second reference from someone else will not be counted and your file will be considered incomplete.

 If I have a conflict, can I miss training or be late for it?